Understanding when the problem of the story starts sets an author straight.

 Every problem has its own genesis, a moment at which the balance is tipped and the previous sense of oneness is lost.
 With separation comes the awareness of an inequity, and a desire to return back to a state of parity.
 Every problem has a solution, and a story explores that process of trying to attain resolution.

-In a story, this Opening Event—or beginning of a story—is commonly referred to as the Inciting Incident.
+In a story, this Opening Event--or beginning of a story--is commonly referred to as the Inciting Incident.

-The Inciting Incident (or “exciting incident” as someone once referred to it) is the event or decision that begins a story’s problem.
-Everything up and until that moment is Backstory; everything after is “the story.”
+The Inciting Incident (or "exciting incident" as my brother once referred to it) is the event or decision that begins a story's problem.
+Everything up and until that moment is Backstory; everything after is "the story."
 Before this moment there is an equilibrium, a relative peace that the characters in a story have grown accustomed to.
 This incisive moment, or plot point occurs and upsets the balance of things.
 Suddenly there is a problem to be solved.

 Stories are about solving problems.
 Sometimes they are solved, as is the case with Star Wars, Casablanca or Inception.
 Other times, as with stories like Hamlet, Amadeus or Se7en, they aren't.
 Regardless of outcome, this Inciting Incident gets the ball rolling by introducing an inequity into the lives of the characters that inhabit the story.
 The Protagonist seeks the solution, the Antagonist seeks to prevent it.